rogalski/coroutines-101/SLIDES.md

 ---

 ### Problem statement
-#### Single threaded code
-- single threaded code is easy but often is not enough
+- single threaded code - easy but often is not enough
+- two typical cases which may be encountered:
+  - CPU core usage at 100%, more processing power needed
+  - CPU cycles wasted on waiting for something (e.g. response from HTTP request)

-- we want to utilize CPU in more efficient manner
+**We want to utilize CPU in more efficient manner**
-- two typical cases which

 ---
 #### Parallelism vs concurrency